Best turntable speakers 2024: top-rated speakers for your record player

 Alternatively, your turntable might come with a phono stage built-in already, but you'll still need an amplifier in between the speakers and the deck.

-You can also use powered or active speakers which have amplification built-in, but this still doesn't get around the need for a phono stage in the chain.
+You can also use powered or active speakers that have amplification built-in, but this still doesn't get around the need for a phono stage in the chain.
 If you're yet to buy your turntable, it's worth thinking about getting one with a phono stage built-in (although we still stand by our assessment that a purist turntable will always sound better).
 Also, make sure your active speakers have a volume control if you're going down this route.

 If your deck has Bluetooth, though, you can wirelessly connect your record player to any Bluetooth speaker, be it a single unit or stereo pair.
 It's a convenient way to connect, for sure, but perhaps not the best in terms of pure sound quality.
 It's a trade-off of convenience versus sound quality – and only you can tell whether it's one you're happy to make.